-PEEKplus subtractive nanotexturing on PEEK is antimicrobial and osseointegrating due to its adsorption of the key beneficial proteins, lubricin, mucin, casein, vitronectin and fibronectin, which make those benefits possible.
+Vallum’s in vitro and in vivo studies have shown its subtractive nanotexturing on PEEK significantly increases osseointegration as compared to control PEEK.
+Vallum’s in vitro studies have also shown its subtractive nanotexturing on PEEK significantly reduced bacterial attachment as compared to control PEEK.
+The in vitro study results correlated with significantly increased adsorption of beneficial proteins on nanotextured PEEK as compared to control PEEK.
 Adsorption is the adhesion of molecules from a liquid to a surface.
 This process creates a film of the adsorbate on the surface of the adsorbent.
 This process differs from absorption, in which a fluid permeates a solid.

-PEEKplus subtractive nanotexturing removes less than 50 nanometers of material from the surface of an implantable device, which are on average millions of nanometers thick.
-This imperceptible topographical change has no effect on dimensions, no effect on mechanical strength, no effect on design and no effect on chemical composition.
-While at the same time, PEEKplus nanotexturing fully preserves all PEEK’s positive attributes.
+ANAB processing on PEEKplus creates a subtractive nanotexturing that removes less than 50 nanometers of material from the surface of the PEEK.
+Since PEEKplus interbody cages are millions of nanometers thick, this imperceptible topographical change has no effect on dimensions, no effect on mechanical strength, no effect on design and no effect on chemical composition.
+ANAB nanotexturing fully preserves all of PEEKplus’ positive attributes.

 Vallum has not conducted any clinical studies to support its in vitro and in vivo results and they are not presented as claims of clinical efficacy.